 Soon he realized that he could drop the sphere directly into the warm water to make it melt quicker.

 Sonny was a big fan of the handy scooper and loved watching the flower spin around inside the tool.
 Pretty cool!

 As the spheres started to melt, the boys tried to pick the flowers out of the ice with tweezers.

 At this point, the boys were busy trying to defrost the spheres for about 30 minutes!
 It wasn’t super warm so I think this helped them last longer.
 They continued until most of them were melted which was about 15 more minutes.
-They had a blast and I had fun watching them experiment with the spheres and supplies!
+They had a blast and I had fun watching them experiment with this ice sensory play activity!

 Please Pin this activity if you love it!

-I hope you give this fun activity a try!
+I hope you give this fun ice sensory play activity a try!
 I promise, your little nature lovers will love it as much as my boys.